developersolutions2024/bedrock-knowledgebase-and-agents/intructions/Use action groups to define actions for your agent to perform.md

     To add another function to your action group by defining another set of parameters, choose Add action group function.

-    If you selected Define with API schemas, you'll have an Action group schema section with the following options:
+    - If you selected **Define with API schemas**, you'll have an **Action group schema** section with the following options:

-        To use an OpenAPI schema that you previously prepared with API descriptions, structures, and parameters for the action group, select Select API schema and provide a link to the Amazon S3 URI of the schema.
+        - To use an OpenAPI schema that you previously prepared with API descriptions, structures, and parameters for the action group, select **Select API schema** and provide a link to the Amazon S3 URI of the schema.

-        To define the OpenAPI schema with the in-line schema editor, select Define via in-line schema editor.
+        - To define the OpenAPI schema with the in-line schema editor, select **Define via in-line schema editor**.
 A sample schema appears that you can edit.

-            Select the format for the schema by using the dropdown menu next to Format.
+            - Select the format for the schema by using the dropdown menu next to **Format**.

-            To import an existing schema from S3 to edit, select Import schema, provide the S3 URI, and select Import.
+            - To import an existing schema from S3 to edit, select **Import schema**, provide the S3 URI, and select **Import**.

-            To restore the schema to the original sample schema, select Reset and then confirm the message that appears by selecting Reset again.
+            - To restore the schema to the original sample schema, select Reset and then confirm the message that appears by selecting **Reset** again.

-When you're done creating the action group, choose Add.
+9. When you're done creating the action group, choose **Add**.
 If you defined an API schema, a green success banner appears if there are no issues.
 If there are issues validating the schema, a red banner appears.
 You have the following options:

-    Scroll through the schema to see the lines where an error or warning about formatting exists.
+    - Scroll through the schema to see the lines where an error or warning about formatting exists.
 An X indicates a formatting error, while an exclamation mark indicates a warning about formatting.

-    Select View details in the red banner to see a list of errors about the content of the API schema.
+    - Select **View details** in the red banner to see a list of errors about the content of the API schema.

-Make sure to Prepare to apply the changes that you have made to the agent before testing it.
+10. Make sure to **Prepare** to apply the changes that you have made to the agent before testing it.